Triplesee/Large-Multimodal-Model/documents/LMM Introduction.md

 ---

-# Large Multimodal Model and Its Potential Impact to Document Understanding
+# Large Multimodal Model and Its Impact to Document Understanding

 ---
 # **overview**